tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

   a legacy_version of 0x0303 and a supported_versions extension
   present with 0x0304 as the highest version indicated therein.
   (See {{backward-compatibility}} for details about backward compatibility.)
-  A client which receives a legacy_version value not equal to 0x0303 MUST abort the handshake with an "illegal_parameter" alert.
+  A server which receives a legacy_version value not equal to 0x0303 MUST abort the handshake with an "illegal_parameter" alert.

 random: